 Gary Varnavides brings a unique perspective to investor representation.
 He spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers and their representatives against investor claims.
 He knows how firms think, how they build their defenses, and how they attempt to shift blame onto investors.

-Now, Gary uses that insider knowledge to help investors hold wrongdoers accountable.
-When you face a firm that claims you understood the risks or that your losses resulted from market conditions, Gary knows exactly how to counter those arguments.
+We use that insider knowledge to help investors hold wrongdoers accountable.
+When you face a firm that claims you understood the risks or that your losses resulted from market conditions, we know exactly how to counter those arguments.

 Credentials